jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/switch-git/index.md

 with the birth of version control systems (VCS).
 They [are](https://bitbucket.org/product/version-control-software)
 basically "a software utility that tracks and manages changes to a filesystem."
+In the 1970s,
 Marc Rochkind [created](https://www.iiis.org/cds2011/cd2011imc/iceme_2011/paperspdf/fb394vz.pdf)
+the first VCS,
-the Source Code Control System (SCCS) in the 1970s in order to answer the question "What changed?" when something goes wrong in the development.
+the Source Code Control System (SCCS), in order to answer the question "What changed?" when something goes wrong in the development.
 This was a very important accomplishment